USwampertor/OmniverseCPP/docs/OVERVIEW.md

 </p>

 Part of the magic of Nucleus is the implementation of Pixar's open source 3D scene description and file format called **Universal Scene Descriptor** (or **USD** for short).
 A high performance, easily extensible format for content creation adopted in different thanks to its robust interchange between digital content creation tools.
 Working in the game industry, being able to collaborate in real time with other people of different teams, while being able to have a fluid working pipeline is a game changer that USD has brought upon the table of digital creation industries.

+The way Nucleus works in a publis/subscribe model.
+Clients of the platform can publish objects and subscribe to changes in them.

 </br>